Soontao/cds-hyper-app-service/README.md

 ## Why we need `cds-hyper-impl`

+### Better Test

 Register the handler with declarative approach so that we no longer need the `srv.on` anymore, besides developers don't need write test cases for the registration code lines.

-in another hand, developer could test the handler most efficiency because the handlers will be much more like a pure function, so the input/output could be test easier.
+In another hand, developer could test the handler **much more efficiency** because the handlers will be much more like a pure function, so the input/output could be test easier.

+### Entity Focused Handlers

+With `HyperEntityHandler`, developer could create entity oriented handlers and re-use them in different `ApplicationService`, because in CAP development, projection of single entity in many different services is really common.

+Additionally, it support `sub-class` and `extending`, so developer could re-use logics for `draft-enabled` and `normal` odata services.

 ## Features